Arlington Street Church: History of the congregation

 The congregation was founded in 1729 as the "Church of the Presbyterian Strangers" and became independent in 1787, incorporating under a congregational model of polity.
 Until the Back Bay location was completed, the congregation was located in the Federal Street Church in downtown Boston, where William Ellery Channing, the first major American Unitarian minister, preached from 1803 to 1842.
+Channing's successor at the Federal Street Church, Ezra Stiles Gannett, moved the congregation in 1861 to the Arlington Street Church.

 Two future presidents of the American Unitarian Association—Samuel Eliot and Dana Greeley—served the church during its first hundred years in the Arlington Street building.
 In 1935, the Second Universalist Church of Boston merged its assets with Arlington Street Church.
 In so doing, Arlington Street Church inherited the thinking of two great liberal theologians: Channing, called "the father of American Unitarianism," and Hosea Ballou, called "the father of American Universalism."
 In 1942, the Church of the Disciples united with Arlington Street Church.

 In the 1960s, the congregation became active in the Civil Rights Movement.
 James Reeb, a minister active in the congregation, was murdered during a march in Selma, Alabama.
 Under the ministry of Jack Mendelsohn, the church became a center for protests against the Vietnam War.
 In the 1980s, the church led AIDS awareness programs and support for the homeless.
 In 2004, Reverend Kim K. Crawford Harvie officiated the first legal state-sanctioned same-sex marriage in the United States.